 The Company recognises loss allowances using the expected credit loss (ECL) model for the financial assets which are not fair valued through profit and loss.
-Loss allowance for trade receivables with no significant financing component is measured at an amount equal to lifetime ECL.For all other financial assets, expected credit losses are measured at an amount equal to the life time expected credit losses if the credit risk on the financial asset has increased significantly since initial recognition.
+Loss allowance for trade receivables with no significant financing component is measured at an amount equal to lifetime ECL.
+For all other financial assets, expected credit losses are measured at an amount equal to the 12 month expected credit losses or at an amount equal to the life time expected credit losses if the credit risk on the financial asset has increased significantly since initial recognition.
 A default on a financial asset is when is a significant increase in the credit risk which is evaluated based on the business environment.
 The assets are written off when the company is certain about the non-recovery.